Keio University

 IV.
 A World Beyond Imagination—For the Caregiver, "Aging" is an Unknown World

 I have now reached the age referred to as the young-old.
-A senior nurse who turned 80 told me, "You're still a fledgling," and while I think so myself, there was more conflict than I imagined in accepting the step toward aging.
+While I am told by a senior nurse who has reached 80 that "you're still a fledgling," and I think so myself, there was more conflict than I imagined in accepting the first step toward aging.
 This is because the "aging" I had pictured in my head was different from the aging I am actually experiencing.
 Growth and development are processes where the things one can do increase.
 On the other hand, aging and senescence are processes where one loses the things one could do, one by one.
 Accepting that loss is by no means easy.
-I find myself whispering in my heart, "I used to be able to do this easily..."
+I find myself whispering in my heart, "I used to be able to do this so easily..."

 At our hospital, we value thinking by replacing the situation with "if it were my own parent" or "if it were me."
 However, there are limits to imagination.
 The world experienced by the super-elderly, who are the subjects of care, is an unknown world that exceeds the imagination of the caregiver.
-Precisely because we care for people living in an unknown world, I believe we need to keep thinking.
-I think it is best to discard all one's preconceptions and interact with the feeling of being taught by the super-elderly over a long period of time.
+It is precisely because we care for people living in an unknown world that I believe we need to keep thinking.
+I believe it is best to discard all one's preconceptions and interact with the feeling of being taught by the super-elderly over a long period of time.
 By thinking, thinking, and thinking as a multidisciplinary team, for the first time, we begin to understand what the super-elderly are seeking and what we can do.
-I believe that is also the true pleasure of caring for the super-elderly.
+I believe that is also the real thrill of super-elderly care.
 There are aspects that are incompatible with values that seek efficiency and time-effectiveness.
-How to convey that value is also a major challenge.
+How to communicate that value is also a major challenge.

 V. Repeated Daily Care Maintains the Dignity of the Super-Elderly

 What I consider "peaceful" is not a special tranquility, but a state where daily care is accumulated without stagnation.
 I cannot give a clear answer as to what is peaceful.
-Nevertheless, through 30 years of practice, I am convinced that the accumulation of such daily care—tidying one's appearance, excretion care that considers a sense of shame, eating even a single mouthful, and a human-like appearance without contractures—supports dignity as a person.
-It is not something special.
+Nevertheless, through 30 years of practice, I am convinced that the accumulation of such daily care—grooming, toileting care that considers shame, meals where even a single mouthful is savored, and a human-like appearance without contractures—supports dignity as a person.
+It is nothing special.
 Rather, it is "obvious" care.
 However, when that obvious care stagnates, peaceful days are lost.
 I am convinced that the peaceful final years of the super-elderly are created by daily care, and that care itself is the most valuable care.

 VI.
 Establishing Nursing and Care that Supports Life in the Final Years and Communicating it to Society